| ACADEMICS | Schools & Departments | Health Sciences

 health education (with or without teacher certification).
 As a high-achieving health sciences student, you may qualify to earn dual bachelor’s degrees in public health and nursing through our formal agreement with the MCPHS University.
 If you select this option, you will complete your first 83 credits at WSU.
 With a satisfactory pre-admission interview at MCPHS University, you will transfer to either their Worcester, Mass. or Manchester, N.H., campus to complete their accelerated nursing program.
 Completion of 40 credits earns you a degree in public health from WSU; completion of the program's 64 credits earns you a nursing degree from MCPHS University.

-Even if you don’t major in health sciences, you can specialize in an area of interest within our department.
-We offer minors in public health, health education, health fitness, and sports coaching as well as an interdisciplinary concentration in public health and social justice.
-If you are a non-traditional student with health-related work experience, you can pursue a degree in health education through our Next Step program.
-Next Step offers flexible evening, weekend, and summer courses as well as the opportunity to gain credit for completing a portfolio of prior learning.
-You can take advantage of our evening courses.
+If you are an adult learner with health-related work experience, you can pursue a degree in health education through WSU's Next Step program.
+Next Step gives you the opportunity to gain course credits for completing a portfolio of prior learning.
+You also can take advantage of our evening courses.
 In fact, you can complete

 our business program entirely at night, if that best suits your